 Life after the coronavirus

-“I think it’s gonna be a long time before our congregation is gonna be able to gather in person together in our parish.
+“I think it’s going to be a long time before our congregation is going to be able to gather in person together in our parish.
 We want to listen to what our government officials, our health officials are telling us.
 We have our guidelines that we get from our synod, our bishop and our national church that we want to follow as well and be extra careful,” he said.

 “As Lutherans, one of the things that we love to do is sing and to come together.
 Singing in the same space may not be possible for a while because that promotes spread and puts people at risk.
-So these are the sort of things that we are, as a community, starting to put our minds to,” he said.
+So these are the sort of things that we are, as a community, starting to put our minds to.

-“In the beginning it was to transition quickly and say how do we do church now?
-And then I think now that we’ve been in this form for a while, it’s fighting the desire to just quickly get back to what was and figure out how we will safely and responsibly be able to come back together as a church,” he added.
+“In the beginning, it was to transition quickly and say how do we do church now?
+And then I think now that we’ve been in this form for a while, it’s fighting the desire to just quickly get back to what was and figure out how we will safely and responsibly be able to come back together as a church.”

 And while many congregations are reeling in the devastation of the pandemic, Egensteiner believes that the full impact of the loss suffered by churches won’t be fully appreciated until they come together again in-person.